esa/torchquad/paper/paper.md

 This phenomenon refers to the fact that the computational complexity of the integration grows exponentially with the number of dimensions [@CurseOfDim-Book].
 Reducing the error of the integration value requires increasing the number of function evaluation points $N$ exponentially, which significantly increases the runtime of the computation, especially for higher dimensions.
 Previous work has demonstrated that this problem can be mitigated by leveraging the \textit{single instruction, multiple data} parallelization of GPUs [@ZMCintegral].

 Although GPU-based implementations for multidimensional numerical integration in Python exist, some of these packages do not allow fully automatic differentiation [@borowka2019gpu], which is crucial for many machine learning applications [@Baydin2018autodiffinML].
-Recently, to fill this gap, the packages \texttt{VegasFlow} [@VegasFlow-Paper; @VegasFlow-Package] and \texttt{ZMCintegral} [@ZMCintegral; @ZMCintegral-code] were developed.
-Both of these implementations are, however, based on the TensorFlow library [@Tensorflow], and there are currently no packages available that enable more than one-dimensional integration in PyTorch.
+Recently, to fill this gap, the packages \texttt{VegasFlow} [@VegasFlow-Paper] and \texttt{ZMCintegral} [@ZMCintegral] were developed.
+Both of these implementations are, however, based on TensorFlow [@Tensorflow], and there are currently no packages available that enable more than one-dimensional integration in PyTorch.
 Additionally, the available GPU-based Python packages that allow fully automatic differentiation rely solely on Monte Carlo [@ZMCintegral] or VEGAS [@VegasFlow-Paper] methods.
 Even though such methods offer good speed\textendash accuracy trade-offs for problems of high dimensionality $n_{\mathrm{d}}$, the efficiency of deterministic methods, such as the Newton\textendash Cotes formulas, is often superior for lower dimensionality [@Vegas-paper].